apolukhin/html_inside_cpp/README.md

 ```
 Here is what will be outputted by running `main.cpp`:
 ```<!-- --> <!DOCTYPE html> <html> <head></head> <body>Hello word!</body> </html> <!--```

+In your project you'll have `main.cpp` and `hello.html` files.
+And `hello.html` can be shown in browser and modified independently from `main.cpp`.